Skip to main

 Motorcycle Accident Statistics for Great Britain in 2022

-The latest accident statistics released by the Department for Transport illustrate that road traffic volumes have returned to pre-COVID levels.
+The latest accident statistics released by the Department for Transport in September 2023 illustrate that road traffic volumes returned to pre-COVID levels in 2022.

 350 motorcycle fatalities were reported in 2022 which again represented a 4% increase on 2019’s figures, a pattern seen across most modes of transport.
 Car and lorry fatalities increased by 7% and 21%, respectively.
 In contrast, fatality rates for pedestrians fell by 18% and cyclists by 9%.